 How to Serve Semolina Cake

-This Semolina Cake Recipe is the perfect finish to a meal inspired by Princess Jasmine!
+This Semolina Cake Recipe is the perfect finish to a meal!
 Serve alongside Easy Beef Koftas for dinner.

 Its also an awesome cake to serve at any tea party, or any dessert.
 You don’t need anything fancy to serve it with, but a dollop of lightly sweetened whipped cream is a happy addition.